sgjohns1-sv/cims1/README.md

 9. In the same directory run `python manage.py migrate` to make the necessary migrations.

 10. Run `uwsgi -http :8000 -module cims1proj.wsgi` to start the server and run the application.

+11. The application should now be available at https://<your host IP>:8000

 ### Youtube